RyanFitzgerald/vertical-timeline/README.md

 Vertical Timeline is a responsive, jQuery-based generator that builds a timeline based on user input.
 It comes with a number of customization options out of the box such as displaying dates, alternating toggle, animation, and choosing which side it starts on.
 It comes with little to no styling other than what it required, so it can be styled to suite your specific needs.
 I originally created a timeline for my personal website, however I have since found a number of possible reuse options for it, so I decided to create this simple plugin.

-The website for this plugin can be found [here](http://ryanfitzgerald.github.io/vertical-timeline/), which includes docs and a demo.
+The website for this plugin can be found [here](http://ryanfitzgerald.github.io/vertical-timeline/), which has the demo.

 ## Installation & Setup